 - Wearing parts / fragile parts such as:

-- Vermiculite stones in the combustion chamber, glass, seals and the casted bottom or shaking grate.
+- Vermiculite elements in the combustion chamber.

+- Glass

+- Seals

+- The cast bottom or shaking grate

+- Surface or paint deteriorations due to excessive humidity, salinity or other aggressive environment

-- Damage caused by improper use.
+- Damage caused by improper use

-- Transportation costs for warranty repair.
+- Transportation costs for warranty repair

-- Assembly / disassembly of warranty repair.
+- Assembly / disassembly of warranty repair

+- Any secondary damages of the stove or it's environments due to negligence of any initial damages whether this damage is covered or not by the manufacturers guarantee.